 Grenoble Cathedral is the city’s largest Roman Catholic cathedral dating back to the 10th century.

-It was built on top of an older church dating back to Roman times, built near the ramparts that was dedicated to Emperor Maximian.
+Like the other cathedrals around France of that era, it was built on top of an older church dating back to Roman times, built near the ramparts that was dedicated to Emperor Maximian.

 Given that the city was once part of the Holy Roman empire, the Cathédrale de Grenoble was and still is the seat of the Bishop of Grenoble.